 The University Archives endeavour to make documents available to researchers as swiftly as possible.

-- Personal papers are usually described in summary form and occasionally in detail on the Knowledge Portal and the Hochschularachiv Online (external link).
+- Personal papers are usually described in summary form and occasionally in detail on ETH Library's Search Portal (external link) and the Hochschularachiv Online (external link).

 - Holdings that are not recorded in detail electronically are indexed in full via an internal card catalogue.

-- Selected holdings are described in personal paper indexes (external link) which can be ordered as a hard copy or viewed electronically on the Knowledge Portal.
+- Selected holdings are described in personal paper indexes (external link) which can be ordered as a hard copy or viewed electronically on ETH Library's Search Portal .

 - Personal papers and autographs are constantly digitised and rendered accessible on the web portal e-manuscripta.ch (external link) while taking the legal framework into account.